 But it didn’t matter so much today that I was with a big group of people.
 Skomer is still a dream island.
 The money that visitors pay to land here means the wildlife trust can keep maintaining the place for conservation.
 Now many more animals and people are able to join the dream.

-AMY LIPTROT is author of The Outrun which was awarded the 2016 Wainwright Prize and was shortlisted for the 2016 Wellcome Prize.
+AMY LIPTROT is the author of two books: The Outrun and The Instant.
+The Outrun won the 2016 Wainwright Prize and was shortlisted for the Wellcome Prize.
+The Instant was recently shortlisted for The 2022 Wainwright Prize.
 She has also written an introduction to Little Toller’s edition of R. M. Lockley’s Dream Island, an account of his life on the island of Skokholm.